How to Use This Calculator

 Compare to the Spending Multiplier

-Note that the tax multiplier is generally smaller than the government spending multiplier.
-This is because a tax cut's initial impact is on disposable income, only a portion of which is spent (MPC), whereas government spending directly injects money into the economy.
+Note that the tax multiplier (0.3431) is smaller than the spending multiplier (0.6238) because a tax cut's initial impact is on disposable income, only a portion of which is spent (MPC), whereas government spending directly injects money into the economy.

 Quantifying Fiscal Policy: The Tax Multiplier Calculator